CharliePoole/statiq-site/input/family-history/the-pooles-of-richmond-hill.md

 True to form, the 1915 New York State Census finds them living at 174 Hull Street, with four more children, Loretta, Theresa, Margaret and Thomas.
 Thomas will be their last child.

-William dies in 1918 and the 1920 US Census shows Mary as a widow.
-She is 44 years old and the head of a household with 13 children, aged 5 to 22.
-They now live Queens, at 257 128th Street.
+William dies in February of 1918 Mary is left as a widow with 13 children, aged 3 to 20.

-In the 1925 New York State Census, we find them living at 8479 127th Street, still in Queens.
-The same 13 children are still living at home although they will start leaving soon.
+Shortly thereafter, she moves with her children to 29 Euclid Avenue in Cypress Hills.
+This is a new address, not previously known.
+Because they moved twice between two censuses, it was not listed on either of them.
+However, in filling out the form for his draft card in August 1918, son William listed his mother as a person to contact, giving that address.

+The 1920 US Census shows the family living in Queens at 257 128th Street.
+Unfortunately, that's no longer a valid address and I puzzled over it quite a bit.
+However, the 1925 New York State Census, shows them living at 8479 127th Street.
+After some research, I have concluded that it's actually the same house.
+Streets and houses were being extensively renumbered during this period and I believe that's what happened here.

 In the 1930 US Census we finally see them in Richmond Hill, Queens, at 8782 115th Street, the house in the photo and the one I knew as their family home.
 By this time, four of the